Lower Island Track and Field Championship

 - Coaches must not be on the field on the Final Day unless they are officiating.

 - Coaches must not talk to any judges regarding a protest or an appeal – concerns to be discussed with appropriate Certified Referee (BC Athletics) for Track, Jumps, or Throws.

 - Disqualifications- In the event of a disqualification of an individual or relay team, (other than lane and passing violations) the coach will be contacted.

 Note: A relay team can be disqualified when a runner throws the baton after completing the race, or for other displays of poor sportsmanship, including improper language.

 A. All protests and appeals must be made to the Meet Referee.

-B. If necessary, the Referee will call together the Jury of Appeal which will consist of the following: League Chairman (Angela McLeish); Meet Chairman (Royal Bay) Jumping Events Director; and Throwing Events Director. (substitute for conflict of interest)
+B. If necessary, the Referee will call together the Jury of Appeal which will consist of the following: League Chairman (Angela McLeish); Meet Chairman (PCS) Jumping Events Director; and Throwing Events Director. (substitute for conflict of interest)

 - Officiating Responsibilities